 A report issued by American Council of Trustees and Alumni (ACTA) brings further attention to the crisis in civic education.
 In “A Crisis in Civic Education,” ACTA reveals that our educational system is failing to teach American history and government: “here is a crisis in American civic education.
 Survey after survey shows that recent college graduates are alarmingly ignorant of America’s history and heritage . . .
 A recent survey by ACTA of over 1,100 liberal arts colleges and universities found that only a handful — 18 percent — require students to take even one survey course in American history or government before they graduate.”

 The ACTA report, along with other studies from reputable organizations such as Intercollegiate Studies Institute, provides numerous examples from exams which demonstrate this crisis in civic education.
 Higher education is suffering from the ideologies of globalization, political correctness, multiculturalism, radical secularism, and relativism, among others.
 As a consequence, students are not learning about the Constitution or other crucial aspects of American history and Western civilization.
 Students are often inundated with multiculturalism and told they need to be prepared to be “global citizens,” while they learn nothing about what it means to be an American citizen.
+On the other hand, immigrants moving to America from abroad often turn out to be just as educated on the nation as citizens that have lived here all their life.
+With all the paperwork that immigrants have to complete, such as the i 864 form, the dedication to becoming a fully-fledged U.S citizen must be respected and appreciated.

 As the ACTA report states: “Instead of demanding content-based coursework, our institutions have, in too many places, supplanted the rigorous study of history and government — the building blocks of civic engagement — with community-service activities.
 These programs may be wholesome, but they give students little insight into how our system of government works and what roles they must fill as citizens of a democratic republic.”